psbiomech/lasem-data-processing/README.md

 ## Preparing to run

-Modify field values in function *getUserScriptSettings()* to customise package for the data to be extracted and processed.
+Modify the field values in function *getUserScriptSettings()* as required for the data to be extracted and processed.

 ## Running the package